lens-protocol/momoka/README.md

 We have 2 implementations of momoka one in node which supports browsers also and one in rust:

 - [momoka-node](./momoka-node/) - you can run the node verifier very easily and it also have indexer tools.
 Alongside this it has packages to run the verifier on the client side.
-- [momoka-rust](./momoka-rs/) - this is currently in beta stage but will be the main implementation going forward to grow momoka as a protocol
+- [momoka-rust](./momoka-rs/) - this is currently only supported lens v1 and will be migrated to lens v2 soon.
+Rust is the beta client verifier and eventually we like the rust client to be the main client.

 ## Acknowledgements